MJDarling-web/IndieProject/plan.md

 - [x] double check we have test cases for each DAO
 - [ ] double check logging is implemented / commuterImpact.log update
 - [x] clean up extra debugging, system.out.prints, etc...
+- [x] change fuelApiTest to uppercase
+- [x] "no need to subclass anything" :)

 ## Sunday:
-- [ ] determine if you need "overall" in the breakdown or should it be total??
+- [x] determine if you need "overall" in the breakdown or should it be total??
 - [ ] review TODOs to remove
-- [ ] review and incorporate previous feedbacks and close them...
+- [x] review and incorporate previous feedbacks and close them...
 - [ ] Jazz up site if time allows
-- [ ] Review completed project, each page and adjust as necessary or make notes for completion.
+- [x] Review completed project, each page and adjust as necessary or make notes for completion.
+- [x] Record video presentation.

+### Monday - Wednesday:
+### page fixes
+- [ ] fix edit commuteLog
-- [ ] Double check JavaDocs
+- [ ] add column for current cost of fuel per gallon

+### logging
-- [ ] Record video presentation.
+- [ ] logging for other classes

+### unit tests updates:
+- [ ] CommutingLogTest is empty, but may not be in use.
+Can remove if that's the case.
+- [ ] In CostAnalysisDaoTest, the testCreate() inserts a record and checks the returned id to be non-zero.
+This is technically correct, but it would be better if it inserted some unique data into the db, and then retrieved it to verify.
+The testGetAll() tests for >=2, and will succeed for any value greater than 2.
+Again, this is technically correct but it would be good if it tested for the exact number expected, and nothing else.
+- [ ] In UserDaoTest, the testCreate() only checks for non-zero id after inserting a user.
+Again, inserting some data, then retrieving the data by ID (or other unique value) and checking the other fields is the way to go.
+Use the testGetById() method as a template.
+- [ ] Otherwise, all the implemented unit tests do a good job of verifying functionality.
+- [ ] While the FuelApiDao currently throws an exceptions for being unable to read or write to the HttpRequest session, there is not yet any handling for if the web service is down or unavailable.
+I hadn't thought of this for my project, either.
+- [ ] add to AWS if time allows?
+Unsure, don't want to leave it up too long.
-### Monday:
+### Version 2 TODOs
+- [ ] review completed TODOs and update project for v2
+- [ ] google maps locations for V2
+- [ ] update timelog
 - [ ] review design docs
-- [ ] Modify initial plan and update with a V2 for moving forward
+- [ ] recheck for system.out.printlns and consolelogs
 - [ ] Write out wins and fails of project and how you'll move forward with next projects for portfolio pieces.
 - [ ] spellcheck project.
 - [ ] review all material one more time and submit project for grading
+- [ ] Modify initial plan and update with a V2 for moving forward
+- [ ] review all material one more time and submit project for grading

+TODO adding more pleasing centering to site
+TODO add directions to home page
+TODO review objects for version 2